Saint Vincent Panels

 The St, Vincent Panels on display at the National Museum of Ancient Art.

-The Saint Vincent Panels, or the Adoration of Saint Vincent panels, are a polyptych consisting of six panels that were perhaps painted in the 1450s.
-They are attributed to the Portuguese painter Nuno Gonçalves, who was active from 1450 to 1471.
-Traditionally, the polyptych is dated to the 1450s due to the putative prominence of Prince Henry the Navigator among the persons represented in the panels (Henry died in 1460).
-Controversy concerning the true nature of Henry's presence in the panels – if any – along with the inclusion of figures that can be identified as his brothers, all of whom died before 1450, renders it difficult to assign any secure date for the creation of the panels other than sometime during the floruit of the painter Gonçalves.
+The Saint Vincent Panels are a polyptych perhaps painted between 1450 and 1480, consisting of six panels, depicting fifty-eight people from various groups of Portuguese society at the time, including the royal court.
+It is a unique "group portrait" in the history of European art.
+Described as a "solemn and monumental assembly", they are believed to have been painted by the royal painter of King Afonso V, Nuno Gonçalves, who was active from 1450 to 1471, though the full understanding of the intention and the significance behind the work remains a matter of debate.
+Traditionally, the polyptych is dated to the 1450s due to the inclusion of Prince Henry the Navigator among the persons represented in the panels.

-The original retable, during its stay in the Cathedral of Lisbon, contained "over twelve" panels, as a source from 1767 states.
+The original polyptych contained "over twelve" panels while it was displayed as a retable in the Lisbon Cathedral, part of an altarpiece dedicated to Saint Vincent, according to a source from 1767.
 They were displayed in the cathedral at least until 1690 and were set aside in the cathedral until 1742.
-They were then transferred to the palace of Mitra, where they escaped the devastating earthquake of Lisbon in 1755.
+They were then transferred to the Mitra Palace, where they escaped the devastating earthquake of Lisbon in 1755.

-The panels are now housed in the Museu Nacional de Arte Antiga (National Museum of Antique Art), in Lisbon, Portugal.
+The panels are now housed in the Museu Nacional de Arte Antiga, in Lisbon.

-Discovery
+Rediscovery

-Found during the late 1880s in the monastery of Saint Vicente de Fora in Lisbon, the panels depict scenes associated with the veneration of Saint Vincent of Saragossa.
+The panels were rediscovered in store at the monastery of Saint Vicente de Fora in Lisbon, in 1882.
+They depict scenes associated with the veneration of Saint Vincent of Saragossa.
 This polyptych consists of six separate panels of oak painted with oil or tempera.

 The only reference that art historians can use to support the attribution of the creation of the panels to the painter Gonçalves was written in the 16th century by Francisco de Holanda.
 The reference mentions a great work of art made by him that is inferred to be these panels.
 There has also been speculation that the father of Hugo van der Goes collaborated in the painting of the panels, but no firm evidence to support this hypothesis exists.
 In any case, the Saint Vincent Panels are regarded as the greatest achievement of pre-modern Portuguese art.